Anton Savage

 Anton Savage is an Irish radio and television presenter.

 Early life

 Anton Savage was born in Dublin.
 He is the only child of media commentator Terry Prone and former RTÉ chairman Tom Savage.

 Savage studied in Belvedere College, before completing a degree in English in Trinity College Dublin.

-Radio career
+Career

 Savage's first job was as a trainee researcher for Daybreak on Radio Ireland.
 He then moved on to working with his parents at their company Communications Clinic.
 While working for Communications Clinic, Savage worked for Fine Gael politicians including then Taoiseach Enda Kenny.